34 Best Spy Thriller Books To Add To Your Library

 23. The Key to Rebecca by Ken Follett

-Ken Follett, a British author, published The Key to Rebecca in 1980.
-This bestseller is based on the Nazi spy Johannes Eppler, the person who inspired the book’s main character.
-In the book, a Nazi master agent is sending secrets to the German army, and only an English officer and a young Jewish girl have the information to stop him.
+British author Ken Follett published The Key to Rebecca in 1980.
+This bestseller is based on the Nazi spy Johannes Eppler, who inspired the book’s main character.
+In the book, a Nazi master agent sends secrets to the German army, and only an English officer and a young Jewish girl have the information to stop him.
 Unfortunately, no one will listen to either of them, and a spy adventure begins.

 “Ishmael said: “The sun rises, and the sun sets.
 Sometimes it rains.
 We live, then we die.”
 He shrugged.”